JayO-1/system-design-101/README.md

 A wide column store's basic unit of data is a column (name/value pair).
 A column can be grouped in column families (analogous to a SQL table).
 Super column families further group column families.
 You can access each column independently with a row key, and columns with the same row key form a row.
 Each value contains a timestamp for versioning and for conflict resolution.

 Google introduced [Bigtable](http://www.read.seas.harvard.edu/~kohler/class/cs239-w08/chang06bigtable.pdf) as the first wide column store, which influenced the open-source [HBase](https://www.edureka.co/blog/hbase-architecture/) often-used in the Hadoop ecosystem, and [Cassandra](http://docs.datastax.com/en/cassandra/3.0/cassandra/architecture/archIntro.html) from Facebook.
-Stores such as BigTable, HBase, and Cassandra maintain keys in a user-defined lexicographic order via a 'cluster key' that the user selects.
+Stores such as BigTable, HBase, and Cassandra maintain keys in a user-defined lexicographic order via a 'sort key' that the user selects.
 This allows the user to control how items are ordered, facilitating efficient retrieval of selective key ranges.
+Meanwhile, a 'cluster key' is used to determine which partition a datapoint is stored on i.e. how it is sharded.

 Wide column stores offer high availability and high scalability.
 They are often used for very large data sets, due to their high storage capacity and high write throughput (since most use leaderless replication).